UAE President and pro-West moderniser Khalifa dies | Politics

 "The UAE has lost its righteous son and leader of the 'empowerment phase' and guardian of its blessed journey," his half-brother and Abu Dhabi Crown Prince Sheikh Mohammed bin Zayed said on Twitter, praising Khalifa's wisdom and generosity.
 Mohammed, known as MbZ, has for years been the de facto ruler of the UAE, an OPEC oil producer and a major trade and tourism hub which has moved to build its political influence in the region and abroad.

-"Sheikh Khalifa's bold leadership contributed so much to the advancement of the UAE and its people and to the growing partnership between our countries and is a great legacy for his successors," said Israeli President Isaac Herzog.
-The U.S. mission to the UAE said Khalifa was "a true friend of the United States".
+U.S. President Joe Biden described Khalifa as a "true partner and friend of the United States" and said in a statement that the U.S. would continue strengthening its ties with the UAE.
+The UAE forged ties with Israel in 2020 and Israeli Prime Minister Naftali Bennett said: "The legacy and great deeds of Sheikh Khalifa were greatly appreciated in Israel."

-At home, Emiratis remembered Khalifa for his generosity and his push to develop the UAE, which has a population of some 10 million, the majority expatriate workers.
-"The people of the UAE are thankful to the president for the opportunities he had created them, for the development of the country under his leadership," Emirati citizen Ali Al Khatri, 32, told Reuters in the capital Abu Dhabi.
+Iranian Foreign Minister Hossein Amirabdollahian, whose country has often had tense relations with the UAE, sent a letter of condolences to his Emirati counterpart, Iran's state media said.
+At home, Emirati citizen Ali Al Khatri said Khalifa would be remembered for his push to develop the country, which has a population of some 10 million, the majority expatriate workers.

-The UAE announced a 40-day mourning period with flags flown at half-mast as of Friday and suspended work at all public and private sector entities for three days.
+"We will remember him like our father," Khatri, 32, told Reuters in Abu Dhabi.
+The UAE announced a 40-day mourning period with flags flown at half-mast and suspended work at all public and private sector organisations for three days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)